MischaU8/yumyum/modelling/model-a-drawing-pencil_u7sG3D3ipI0.md

 yum yum
-Floyd here with a quick look at modeling and drawing pencil in plasticity start by creating a cylinder then select the top face extrude it and use the white ring handle to taper it create a
+Floyd here with a quick look at modeling and drawing pencil in Plasticity start by creating a cylinder then select the top face extrude it and use the white ring handle to taper it create a